-The responsive design has a range of advantages, and the most important ones are an improvement in the search visibility and an increase of traffic.
+The responsive design has a range of advantages, and the most important ones are an improvement in search visibility and an increase in traffic.
 But will the time and money spent on the responsive layout of an online store pay off?
 Find out the answer in the case study by Lemarbet.

 Subject: Repair parts for mobile phones and tablets.